Getting mad and losing your temper aren’t good for you or your kids. Learn how to discipline a child without yelling using this one technique.

 Find your triggers.

-When we yell, we’re reacting.
-Our kids did something, and the culmination of a stressful day builds up and we explode.
+You see, when we yell, we’re reacting.
+Our kids did something, and the culmination of a stressful day builds up and we erupt.
 We don’t yell on purpose or wake up in the morning and say, “Today, I’m going to yell at my kids when they misbehave.”

 Where do triggers fit in?